Chukwusombiri/greatAC/resources/markdown/terms.md

 ### Confidentiality and Security

-SterFinance Ltd cannot guarantee complete confidentiality or security for information that is transmitted electronically.
-By accessing the Site, you acknowledge that SterFinance Ltd is not responsible for any damages or losses you may suffer as a result of your electronic transmission of confidential or sensitive information to us.
-Please refer to SterFinance Ltd privacy policy for more information.
+GreatAchieve Capitals cannot guarantee complete confidentiality or security for information that is transmitted electronically.
+By accessing the Site, you acknowledge that GreatAchieve Capitals is not responsible for any damages or losses you may suffer as a result of your electronic transmission of confidential or sensitive information to us.
+Please refer to GreatAchieve Capitals privacy policy for more information.

 ### Consent and Waiver